 The above are all great ways of getting yourself ready to job hunt, but the old saying of ‘looking for a job is a job in itself’ really is true.
 Remember:

-- There is no point of having an up to date CV if you’re not going to send it anywhere, set yourself job alerts on job sites/ for certain organisations you want to work for.
+- There is no point in having an up-to-date CV if you’re not going to send it anywhere, set yourself job alerts on job sites/ for certain organisations you want to work for.
 Once you’ve applied for roles, chase the hiring manager/ HR after the application date has passed, the least you can expect is a rejection email, but it’s important you keep on top of this

 - Recruiters need chasing too!
 If you’ve sent a CV and haven’t heard back in a day – call and find out why!
 If you see a job being advertised, you could apply online and become one of the hundreds of CVs we receive at the moment, or you could call and stand out from the crowd

 My mantra in most of my daily activities but so important especially when trying to be an effective job hunter:

 - Set yourself times of the day that you are going to dedicate to job hunting and then plan what each session will involve i.e. in the morning speak to your recruiters and do some Linked In work and in the afternoon search job boards and follow up applications

 - Use either your Outlook diary or a physical diary to set yourself reminders on when closing dates are, calls to make etc

 - Have a spreadsheet with all the roles you’ve applied for, where you saw them advertised when you applied when you need to follow up

 I’m sure much of the above seems quite basic and obvious, but I think now, especially it’s easy to lose focus and a task as seemingly easy as job hunting all of a sudden seems quite daunting.
 It’s important to remember that although the way we search for a job, interview, and go about our daily roles may have changed, the basics haven’t; do what you can to stand out amongst an ever-growing pool of candidates, and make things happen.